 The downside of the Great Jack O' Lantern Blaze is that tickets start selling out way in advance... like early September.
-Happily, the folks at Historic Hudson Valley who sponsor the event, have expanded the Blaze to 28 nights this year, so as of this writing there are still lots of evenings with availability (just not on Saturday nights before Halloween).
+Happily, the folks at Historic Hudson Valley who sponsor the event, have expanded the Blaze to 30 nights this year.
 The Blaze is definitely worth splurging on, even if you need to rent a Zipcar (although it's also accessible via public transportation).

 The first thing to understand about the Blaze is that it's a jaw-dropping original and totally worth the schlep.
 (It's much closer to NYC than Rise of the Jack O' Lanterns on Long Island and more immersive than the Haunted Pumpkin Garden at the New York Botanical Garden, which, like the Blaze, was designed by Michael Natiello.)
 The grounds of Van Cortlandt Manor overflow with incredibly detailed pumpkin sculptures, everything from traditional grinning jack-'o-lanterns to massive sculptures of dinosaurs, robots, animals, flowers, scarecrows, totem polls, snakes, giant spiderwebs, creatures from Greek and Roman mythology, King Kong and much more.
 It's truly breathtaking: There are intricately carved pumpkins flickering in the darkness as far as the eye can see.
 I wouldn't say it's scary, but it can be overwhelming, and creepy music composed by Richard Christy from The Howard Stern Show blares from speakers all around you.
 Kids who are afraid of the dark probably won't like it, but really the most terrifying thing you'll encounter are the volunteers, who often yell at you in an effort to keep people moving.